 While all nutrients are important in healing, vitamin C and zinc are superstars for their roles in healing.
 Vitamin C is needed to make a protein called collagen and is needed for repairing tendons, ligaments and healing surgical wounds.
 Citrus fruits are high in vitamin C; however, don't overlook other sources of vitamin C, such as strawberries, kiwi fruit, baked potatoes, broccoli and bell peppers.
 Zinc is a mineral found mostly in animal foods — meat, fish, poultry and dairy foods — but it also is present in whole-grain breads and cereals, dried beans and peas (legumes) and nuts and seeds.
 It is better to get zinc from foods than supplements, especially because high-dose zinc supplements can cause nausea and vomiting.

 Vitamin D and Calcium

 Calcium and vitamin D are nutrients associated with healthy bones.
 So, if you have a stress fracture, make sure to get plenty of these two nutrients to strengthen your bones.
-The best sources of these nutrients are low-fat dairy foods.
-All milk is fortified with vitamin D to help absorb calcium.
+Milk and fortified soy milk are good choices.
 Yogurt, also a good source of calcium, is not always fortified with vitamin D so check the nutrition label of your favorite yogurt to make sure you are getting vitamin D.

 It may sound odd to mention fiber with healing foods, but pain medications commonly prescribed after injury or surgery can cause constipation.
+Whole grains, fruits, vegetables, legumes, nuts and seeds contain fiber.
 Prunes or prune juice (along with drinking plenty of water) have a natural laxative effect that can alleviate constipation while on pain medications.